urbanTyger/Capstone-Travel-App/README.md

 *Sorting*

 Each trip is independently sorted once a start date is given for each city.
-The trips cards will show up as you have created them and not sort with other trip cards.
+The trips cards will show up as you have created them.
+After refreshing the page, each card will be sorted with other trip cards and show up in the order of the first city date.

 *Archiving*